 Lululemon has imported its yoga-centric lifestyle, holding numerous events offline for yoga-lovers and inviting famous yoga coaches and key opinion leaders to amplify the impact.

-Back in 2017, the ground around Beijing’s Forbidden City was carpeted with hundreds of people doing outdoor yoga on brightly coloured mats, as Lululemon kicked off “Unroll China”, its first series of fitness events in the country.
+Back in 2017, the ground around Beijing’s Forbidden City was carpeted with hundreds of people doing outdoor yoga on brightly colored mats, as Lululemon kicked off “Unroll China”, its first series of fitness events in the country.
 The event sold out overnight for the simultaneous yoga events in three key markets in China.

-Yoga events at iconic locations in big cities are a smart marketing idea to give Yoga lovers the opportunity to connect with each other as well as a wonderful feeling to practice what they love in such beautiful and spiritual surrounding.
+Yoga events at iconic locations in big cities are a smart marketing idea to give Yoga lovers the opportunity to connect with each other as well as a wonderful feeling to practice what they love in such beautiful and spiritual surroundings.